digst/cloud/design.md

 *Operations.* This area encapsules processes applied to the platform and its applications to meet the requirement in service level agreements.
 Processes are typically highly automated to minimize human error and labor.
 End-user behaviour is monitored to continuiously improve services.

-Processes in Development and Operations are increasingly considered as overlapping, especially in the case of self service cloud services, where a consumer take a larger part in the operational aspects of service delivery.
+Processes in Development and Operations are increasingly considered as overlapping, especially in the case of self service cloud services, where a consumer takes a larger part in the operational aspects of service delivery.
 One definition of [DevOps](https://en.wikipedia.org/wiki/Special:BookSources?isbn=978-0134049847) is *a set of practices intended to reduce the time between committing a change to a system and the change being placed into normal production, while ensuring high quality.*

 *Audit.* Auditing are processes of independent examination through controls with the intent to express an opinion.
 An opinion can be on the compliance with standards.
 Audits are based on objective evidence and may evaluate terms of security controls, privacy impact, performance, etc.

 <br>
 The four business areas above are supported by technology components in three areas:

-*Management and support.* The components in this area supports the capabilities defined by the DevOps business area and support the consumer self-service characteristics of a cloud.
-Components also provides data to Platform and Service Delivery supporting Meassured Services and fair billing.
+*Management and support.* The components in this area support the capabilities defined by the DevOps business area and support the consumer self-service characteristics of a cloud.
+Components also provide data to Platform and Service Delivery supporting Measured Services and fair billing.

 *Platform.* Platform components are aggregated with Infrastructure and Management and Support components to provide Platform as a Service (PaaS).
 Platform components are mostly provided as services to be consumed by applications, but they may also be consumed directly by end-users.